8 Fun Facts About Lungs

 Breathing is the most important thing our body does.
 Without lungs to breathe, we can’t live.
 It sounds simple, but how lungs work — in fact, our entire respiratory system — is very complex.

-Here’s a list of some very interesting facts from the Lung Institute that are worth knowing.
+Here are some very interesting facts from the Lung Institute that are worth knowing.

+3. Lungs float on water.
 It’s not something most people are aware of but, actually, the lungs are the only organs in the human body that are capable of floating on water.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.